akai-katto/dandere2x/README.md

 I highly recommend subscribing/checking reddit.com/r/dandere2x.
 I tend to be more active on there, as well as responding to PM's if problems come up.

+## What's going on right now?

+Documentation is kind of meh at the moment.
+Dandere2x changes way too often for me to write an official specifications manual / guide.
+For the time being I have minimal setup versions of older builds out there on my subreddit with a basic tutorial.

 ## Current Releases

 Latest releases are uploaded on my subreddit (at the moment).